MI-SIM/MI-SIM.github.io/_posts/01-01-17-thermodynamics.md

 system where it is found, and its state (e.g., solid, liquid, aqueous, gas).
 For product substrates, the user must specify the stoichiometric coefficient, $\gamma_n$, for each additional compound in the reaction.

-* **Calculation**: The calculation of the thermodynamic inhibition function is made by pressing the *Calculate* button.
-The functions given here are computed using the values provided by the user, such that:
+* **Calculation**: The calculation of the thermodynamic inhibition function is executed by pressing the *Calculate* button.
+The functions described [here](http://mi-sim.github.io//inst/misiminterface.html#thermodynamic) are computed using the values provided by the user:

 $$I_2 = f(T,\Delta G,S_\nu,S_\pi)$$